typst-community/guidelines/src/chapters/style/documentation.typ

   ```
 ]

-Property annotations can be used to document package specific or otherwise important information like deprecation status, visibility or contextuality and may only be used after the return type (if one exists) and an empty doc comment line.
+Property annotations can be used to document package-specific or otherwise important information like deprecation status, visibility or contextuality.
+Such annotations may only be used after the return type (if one exists) and an empty doc comment line.

 #do-dont[
   ```typst